-Apple Cinnamon Pancakes are like having dessert for breakfast!
-The cinnamon-apples & sweet whipped topping make these an irresistible vegan breakfast!
-Everyone will be asking for more of these egg & dairy free pancakes.
+Cinnamon Apple Pancakes are like having dessert for breakfast!
+The cinnamon apples + sweet whipped topping make these an irresistible vegan breakfast!
+Everyone will be asking for more pancakes.

 Breakfast is a meal that can satisfy the sweet and/or salty morning cravings.
 For a quick, grab-n-go breakfast, a loaf of sweet vegan banana bread never disappoints.

-Well, the batter is filled with grated apple giving these pancakes an added natural-sweetness and apple-y taste!
+The pancake batter is filled with grated apple giving these pancakes a natural-sweetness and apple-y taste!

-However, you can always go classic by leaving off the extra toppings and covering them in only maple syrup.
+However, you can always go classic by leaving off the extra toppings and simply covering them in maple syrup.

 It only takes 1 bowl and about 5 minutes to whip up the batter.

-For the apples, just add all the ingredients to a saucepan and heat until they are softened.
+To cook the apples –Add the apple topping ingredients to a saucepan and heat until the apples have softened.
 This takes about 10 minutes or so.

-While the apples cook, mix up the coconut whip.
-Add all the ingredients to a large bowl.
-With a hand mixer, whip until the cream is stiff yet fluffy.
+While the apples cook, whip up the coconut whip.
+Add the coconut whip ingredients to a large bowl.
+With a hand mixer, whip until the coconut cream is stiff yet fluffy.
 Store the coconut whip in the refrigerator until the pancakes are ready to be topped.

-If you like extra whip topping and apple topping just double the recipes!
+If you like extra cinnamon apples and whipped topping simply double the recipes!

 We’d love to hear from you!